 Chunk size affects insert and query performance.
 You want a chunk small enough to fit into memory so you can insert and query recent data without reading from disk.
 However, having too many small and sparsely filled chunks can affect query planning time and compression.

 Best practice is to set chunk_time_interval so that prior to processing, one chunk of data takes up 25% of main memory, including the indexes from each active hypertable.
-For example, if your write approximately 2 GB of data per day to a database with 64 GB of memory, set chunk_time_interval to 1 week.
+For example, if you write approximately 2 GB of data per day to a database with 64 GB of memory, set chunk_time_interval to 1 week.
 If you write approximately 10 GB of data per day on the same machine, set the time interval to 1 day.

 Note